-Conductor Gustavo Dudamel’s passionate music-making continues to inspire audiences of all ages worldwide.
-Currently serving as Music Director of both the Simón Bolívar Symphony Orchestra of Venezuela and the Los Angeles Philharmonic, the impact of his musical leadership is felt on four continents.
+Gustavo Dudamel is defined by his untiring advocacy of access to music for all.
+As a symphonic and operatic conductor, his music making on four continents continues to inspire audiences of all ages.
+Currently serving as Music Director of both the Los Angeles Philharmonic and the Simón Bolívar Symphony Orchestra of Venezuela, the impact of his musical leadership is felt internationally.
 While his commitment to these posts accounts for the major portion of his yearly schedule, Dudamel also guest conducts with some of the world’s greatest musical institutions.
-This season he returns to the Vienna and Berlin Philharmonics, and tours with La Scala in opera and concert to Japan.
-Additional guest appearances include the New York Philharmonic, Munich Philharmonic, Philharmonia Orchestra London, Bamberg Symphony, Bavarian Radio Symphony Orchestra, and Gothenburg Symphony, where he is Honorary Conductor.
+This season he returns to the Berlin Philharmonic, Berlin Staatskapelle, Gothenburg Symphony, Tonhalle Orchestra Zürich, and to the Vienna Philharmonic in Vienna and Salzburg as well as on tour with them through Europe and Asia.

 An exclusive Deutsche Grammophon artist since 2005, Grammy winner Gustavo Dudamel has numerous recordings on the label.
-As part of a major Mahler recording project, his most recent CD release is Mahler 9 with the Los Angeles Philharmonic, with Mahler 7 (Simón Bolívar Symphony Orchestra, as well as Dudamel: Mahler 8 - Symphony of a Thousand Live from Caracas (DVD + Blu-Ray), featuring the combined forces of the LA Phil and the Bolívars.
-September 2013 sees the international release of an all-Strauss disc with the Berlin Philharmonic (CD), and a concerto disc with the Bolívars and Yuja Wang featuring Rachmaninoff’s Third Piano Concerto and Prokofiev’s Second Piano Concerto is scheduled for release later this season.
-A CD of Adams’ Gospel According to the Other Mary with the Los Angeles Philharmonic is planned for release in March 2014.
+In spring 2014, the monumental and highly celebrated work by John Adams, The Gospel According to the Other Mary, commissioned and played by the Los Angeles Philharmonic, was released.
+As part of a major Mahler recording project over the past few years, DG has released his Mahler 9 with the Los Angeles Philharmonic, Mahler 7 and Mahler 5 with the Simón Bolívar Symphony Orchestra, as well as Dudamel: Mahler 8 - Symphony of a Thousand Live from Caracas (DVD + Blu-Ray), featuring the combined forces of the LA Phil and the Bolívars.
+In 2013 there was an international release of an all-Strauss disc with the Berlin Philharmonic (CD), and in 2012 an LP of the Mendelssohn Symphony No. 3 with the Vienna Philharmonic.

 Gustavo Dudamel is one of the most decorated conductors of his generation.
-He has recently been named Musical America’s 2013 Musician of the Year, one of the highest honors in the classical music industry, and was voted into the Gramophone Hall of Fame.
+He received the 2014 Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society from the Longy School, was named Musical America’s 2013 Musician of the Year, one of the highest honors in the classical music industry, and was voted into the Gramophone Hall of Fame.
 In October of 2011, he was named Gramophone Artist of the Year, and in May of the same year, was inducted into the Royal Swedish Academy of Music in consideration of his “eminent merits in the musical art.”
-The previous year, he received the Eugene McDermott Award in the Arts atMIT.
+The previous year, he received the Eugene McDermott Award in the Arts at MIT.
 Dudamel was inducted into l’Ordre des Arts et des Lettres as a Chevalier in Paris in 2009, and received an honorary doctorate from the Universidad Centroccidental Lisandro Alvarado in his hometown of Barquisimeto.
 He also received an honorary doctorate from the University of Gothenburg in 2012.
 In 2008, the Simón Bolívar Youth Orchestra was awarded Spain’s prestigious annual Prince of Asturias Award for the Arts and, along with his mentor José Antonio Abreu, Dudamel was given the “Q Prize” from Harvard University for extraordinary service to children.